-Great Italian food is undoubtedly one of life’s great pleasures and, as a priority, I always seek out the the ‘Little Italy’ precincts of any city I travel to.
+Great Italian food is undoubtedly one of life’s great pleasures and, as a priority, I always seek out the ‘Little Italy’ precincts of any city I travel to.
 The best Italian cuisine is both a comfort food and a connection to some of my earliest culinary memories.

 Perhaps you are looking for authentic, lovingly prepared Italian favourites like pasta carbonara and wood-fired pizza.
 Maybe you are hungry for an imaginative spin on a timeless classic.
 Either way, you are guaranteed to find a restaurant to suit your tastes somewhere in this guide.

-And if would you prefer to wander through an Italian district in Melbourne and pick out a restaurant from its street appeal, then you must visit the Lygon Street precinct in the heart of Carlton.
+And if you prefer to wander through an Italian district in Melbourne and pick out a restaurant from its street appeal, then you must visit the Lygon Street precinct in the heart of Carlton.
 It was in this pocket of ‘Little Italy’ that Melbourne’s famous cafe culture was born.

 Read on to find out more about the best 15 Italian restaurants in the city of Melbourne.

 Location: 360 Little Collins St, Melbourne, VIC 3000 Ph: (03) 9670 7214

 We open our look at the best Italian restaurants in Melbourne with a perfect lunch spot for CBD diners.
 Trattoria Emilia is a charming, cosy and laid-back restaurant with a great range of fresh handmade pasta dishes and daily specials.

 There’s a warm rustic ambiance to the restaurant with white walls, wooden tables and interesting artwork on the walls.
 The food is based on fresh seasonal produce and the menu changes regularly.